dinvincible98/Autonomous_Jackal_Explorer/README.md

 #### Part4: Object Detection
+This part of the project is also my final project for COMP_ENG 395: Connected and Autonomous Vehicles: Challenges and Design which I thorougly evaluated the performance of YOLOv3, YOLOv4 and YOLOv4-tiny and tested on the Jackal.
+The full paper can be found here.

-To run the object detection, open a new terminal:
+To run the object detection, open a new terminal on remote PC:

-On remote PC:

         1. source setup_laptop.bash
         2. roslaunch jackal_slam detection.launch

+##### Demo

 ### Future Work